KeXu001/dfloat/README.md

 # dfloat
 ### Decimal floating point type for C++

-`xu::dfloat` stores a decimal number with 18 digits of precision (base-10), with 8-bit exponent [-128, 127)
+`xu::dfloat` stores a decimal number with 18 digits of precision and exponent between [-128, 127)

+Basic arithmetic operation (+ - \* /) support.
+All operations are truncating (round towards zero) beyond 18 digits.

 Uses fixed-width integer types from `<cstdint>` internally.